-The BCF has worked during this reporting period on several provisions to improve reunification efforts and family stability.
-One such provision is the start of Safe at Home West Virginia.
-As of October 1, 2015, BCF will provide an intensive service care coordinator, known as a Wraparound Facilitator, who will be charged with the task of bringing the family and community together to help reunify high-needs children residing in group residential facilities with their families.
-BCF will initially provide this service to a select population in eleven counties: Berkeley, Boone, Cabell, Jefferson, Kanawha, Lincoln, Logan, Mason, Morgan, Putnam, and Wayne, with the intention of statewide implementation.
+The BCF has continued to work during SFY 2017 on several provisions to improve reunification efforts and family stability.
+One such provision is the start of Safe at Home West Virginia, which is detailed in the following section.
+Starting October 1, 2015, BCF has provided an intensive service care coordinator, known as a Wraparound Facilitator, charged with the task of bringing the family and community together to help reunify highneeds children residing in group residential facilities with their families.
+BCF initially provided this service to a select population in 11 counties: Berkeley, Boone, Cabell, Jefferson, Kanawha, Lincoln, Logan, Mason, Morgan, Putnam, and Wayne and then went statewide on April 1, 2017.
 Additionally, BCF intends to expand the population served to encompass all children involved in BCF who are in jeopardy of being removed from the home, experiencing a placement disruption, or are in need of extra support to be reunified with their families.
-Safe at Home is a high-intensity family engagement model of service delivery that will not only empower families to find solutions to their disruptive problems but also foster an environment of community connectedness so vital to individual and family success.
+Safe at Home West Virginia is a high-intensity family engagement model of service delivery that not only empowers families to find solutions to their disruptive problems but also fosters an environment of community connectedness vital to individual and family success.